UiharuKazari2008/lizumi-sxm-rest-hander/README.md

 The project name on github will be updated in due time

 ## Features
-* Allows remote tuning of radio from local API
+* Allows remote tuning of radio from API
 * Radio Prioritisation for tuning based on priority and locks
 * Tracks what radio is tuned to what channel
 * Extracts recordings from radios (Requires external allways running recorder, see below)
-* Records Events and Songs 100% digitally via a digital radio (see below)
+* Records Events and Songs 100% digitally via an android tuner device (see below)
 * Manages AirFoil Audio Sources when changing radios
+* Manages AirFoil Speakers for multi-room distribution of audio.
 * Automatically extract or record events by keyword, cron, or manual API call (see below)
 * Handles file naming
 * Can manage multiple satellite and digital radios at the same time.